Director of Admissions and Enrollment Management

 Contact Sallie Warmath: email@example.com

 B.A., Elementary Education, University of Utah

 M.Ed., Education, Culture, and Society, University of Utah

-I first began my teaching career in 1985 as a fifth-grade teacher in an Independent School and since that time I have taught 6th English and history and 8th grade US History and Civics.
-In 2005 I began my career at McGillis as the first Middle School Director and taught 8th grade English and history.
-In 2010, I became the Assistant Head of School for Admissions, Communications, and Facilities.
-Then in 2015, I began devoting all of my time to Admissions and Enrollment Management, finding that this is where my passion lies at this point in my career!
-I am married with 5 adult children and 7 grandchildren, and now just live with my partner, 3 dogs, and 1 cat.
-In my free time, I am an avid hiker, skier, and traveler.
+Sallie first began her teaching career in 1985 as a fifth-grade teacher in an Independent School and since that time she has taught 6th English and history and 8th grade US History and Civics.
+In 2005 she began her career at McGillis as the first Middle School Director and taught 8th grade English and history.
+In 2010, Sallie became the Assistant Head of School for Admissions, Communications, and Facilities.
+Then in 2015, she began devoting her time to Admissions and Enrollment Management, finding that this is where her passion lies at this point in her career!
+Sallie is married with 5 adult children and 7 grandchildren, and now just lives with her partner, 3 dogs, and 1 cat.
+In her free time, she is an avid hiker, skier, and traveler.